Young William (1794 Whitby ship): Transport

-Slaver
+Transporting enslaved people

 In 1799, the entry continued, but indicated a change of master to J. Carshaw, a change of owner to Tobin, an increase in armament, and a change in trade to Liverpool-Africa.

-1st slave voyage (1799–1800): On 1 July 1799 Young William, Joseph Carshore (or Carshaw), master, sailed to the Bight of Biafra and Gulf of Guinea islands to gather slaves.
-She embarked her slaves at Bonny and carried them to Montego Bay, Jamaica.
-Young William arrived at Jamaica on 22 April 1800.
-She disembarked 589 slaves.
+1st voyage transporting enslaved people (1799–1800): On 1 July 1799, Young William, Joseph Carshore (or Carshaw), master, sailed from Liverpool to the Bight of Biafra and Gulf of Guinea islands.
+In 1799, 156 vessels sailed from English ports to acquire and transport enslaved people; 134 sailed from Liverpool.

+Young William embarked captives at Bonny and carried them to Montego Bay, Jamaica.
+Young William arrived at Jamaica on 22 April 1800, with 589 captives.
 She arrived at London on 24 December.
 At some point in the voyage her master had changed to John Smith.
 She had left Liverpool with a crew of 50 men; 11 men died during the voyage.

-2nd slave voyage (1801): In 1801, her master changed first to Robert Bennett and then to W. Williams.
+2nd voyage transporting enslaved people (1801): In 1801, her master changed first to Robert Bennett and then to W. Williams.
 She underwent repairs in 1801.

-Robert Bennett, master, sailed Young William from Liverpool on 31 November 1801 to the Bight of Biafra and Gulf of Guinea islands.
-She left Africa on 5 May 1802, and arrived at Kingston, Jamaica, on 21 June, where she disembarked 346 slaves.
+Robert Bennett, master, sailed Young William from Liverpool on 31 November 1801, to the Bight of Biafra and Gulf of Guinea islands.
+In 1801, 147 vessels sailed from English ports to acquire and transport enslaved people; 122 sailed from Liverpool.

+She left Africa on 5 May 1802, and arrived at Kingston, Jamaica, on 21 June, with 346 captives.
 At some point James Pierce Carroll replaced Bennett as master.
 She left Jamaica on 28 July 1802.

 Fate

 One report from late September 1802, stated that Young William, Carrol, master, from Jamaica to Liverpool, was on shore at Holyhead.
 The expectation was that part of the cargo would be saved.
 Another report had her running aground at Crigyll, Anglesey, and being wrecked.
 Her crew were rescued.
 Of her crew of 43, 13 had died on the voyage.

+In 1802, 12 British vessels in the triangular trade were lost.
+The source for this number states that none were lost on the homeward bound leg.
+However, unless Lloyd's List identified a vessel as a Guineaman, the source would not have registered the loss.
+Still, during the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British enslaving vessels.